5 Causes of Deforestation

 The good news is that there are many ways we can work to reduce deforestation.
 Here are just a few:

-• Decouple economic growth fromdeforestation by urging corporations to reconfigure their supply chains and adopt strict “zero deforestation” policies.
+• Decouple economic growth from deforestation by urging your favorite brands to reconfigure their supply chains and adopt strict “zero deforestation” policies.

-• Urge our governments to implement sustainable land use policies and to pass laws that forbid the sale of products linked to deforestation.
+• Urge our governmental representatives to introduce or support sustainable land use policies and to pass laws that forbid the sale of products linked to deforestation.

 • Support campaigns that protect indigenous rights — because indigenous people and other local forest communities are on the front lines of the battle to protect the forests they call home.

-• Vote with our wallets by only purchasing FSC certified wood, sustainable palm oil, Rainforest-Alliance certified chocolate, and organic, locally produced meats and soy products.
+• Vote with your wallet by only purchasing FSC certified wood, sustainable palm oil, Rainforest-Alliance certified chocolate, and sustainably grown or produced agricultural products.

 Male Tree Planter Planting Trees In British Columbia Reforestation